svenhjol/Strange/docs/features/travel_journal.md

 ### By totem

 If you are lucky enough to have a [Totem of Returning]({{ site.baseurl }}/features/totem_of_returning) in your inventory, open the journal and click the totem icon next to the location you want to return to.
 You will be immediately teleported and the totem will be destroyed.

+## Runic co-ordinates

+Once you travel through your first [Runestone]({{ site.baseurl }}/features/runestones) and learn its glyph, location entries will show a series of rune symbols on the right-hand side of the edit location page (accessed by the paper and quill icon).
+If you have not yet discovered one of the glyphs that describe this location, a question mark (?) will appear instead of the rune.

+When you have discovered all the glyphs necessary to descibe the location, you can harvest runestones from [Stone Circles]({{ site.baseurl }}/features/stone_circles) and build them into an [Obelisk]({{ site.baseurl }}/features/obelisks).
+A correctly built obelisk lets you teleport back to the position recorded in your travel journal.

 ## Notes